 - Listing of issues: resolution & environment & related test case & resolved in version

-- Similarly, execution status of test cases now includes a list of related test cases
+- Similarly, the execution status of test cases report now includes a list of related test cases

 Regenerating requirement identifiers

 Requirement management now has a feature on the menu to regenerate IDs.
 During design, this can be used to easily regenerate all IDs in some folder or even for the entire project.
 The identifiers will be regenerated in 1, 1.1, 1.1.1, 1.1.2, 1.1.3, … format prefixed with the same prefix as in the selected folder.
 If IDs are regenerated for the whole project the identifiers will be prefixed with the project’s key.

 Keep in mind, that regenerating IDs will overwrite and possibly change the current IDs – so use this feature sparingly.